vitutorial/VITutorial/README.md

 We finish by explaining how to combine continuous and discrete variables in semi-supervised modelling problems.

 # <a name="news"> News
+* A [new module on normalising flows](modules/M7_NormalisingFlows/M7_NormalisingFlows.pdf) has been added.
+Normalising flows are a way of learning distributions.
+Check it out to learn more.
+Soon we will also add module on ADVI, a black-box variational inference procedure.
 * We have now tagged the version of the tutorial that we presented at ACL 2018 in Melbourne to simplify future reference.
 To get to that version, [click here](https://github.com/philschulz/VITutorial/tree/acl2018).
 * We have added a [module on discrete latent variables](modules/M3b_DGMs_DiscreteVariables/M3b_DGMs_DiscreteLatentVariables.pdf).
 This also led to a change in the module structure.
 The DGM part (M3) now consists of 2 interdependent modules.
 One presents